Selected Working Papers

 Angel M. Villegas-Cruz.
 “The Diplomatic Elite in Public Diplomacy: How Individual-Level Factors Impact China’s External Communications in the Digital Era.”

-Abstract In the final chapter, I explore whether Chinese diplomats’ personal backgrounds influence the way they use social media.
+Abstract I explore whether Chinese diplomats’ personal backgrounds influence the way they use social media.
 I argue that diplomats with a non-traditional background (e.g., did not graduate from an elite diplomatic school) have a higher incentive to burnish their reputation at home through the use of digital diplomacy.
 To investigate this, I scrape tweets by Chinese diplomats and combine them with an original dataset of biographical information about the Chinese diplomatic elite, which I collected with the help of an undergraduate research assistant.
 The dataset contains information on approximately 500 high-level Chinese diplomatic elites, including Ministers, Vice-Ministers, Director-Generals, Deputy Director-Generals, Ambassadors, and Consuls.
 I collect information such as age, birthplace, gender, ethnicity, educational background, professional experience, language skills, etc. Through statistical analysis, I subsequently examine which individual-level factors influence their online political behavior.

-Digital technologies and international politics
+Digital technologies and international politics:

 Angel M. Villegas-Cruz.
 “Online Infrastructure and Social Media Affordances: A Quantitative Description of African MFAs’ Diplomatic Strategies on Social Media.”
 (R&R South African Journal of International Affairs)